Fix your pet through us

 - American Veterinary Medical Association: Data on Early Spay Neuter

-- Myths and Facts about Spaying and Neutering (Humane Society of the US)
+- Myths and Facts about Spaying and Neutering (ASPCA)

 Next spay/neuter day

-To reserve your place, please come to ARF’s Pet Adoption site (see link at bottom of page for directions) on Saturdays between 1 and 3 PM.
-You can also sign up at Catman2 Shelter.
+To reserve your place, please come to ARF’s Pet Adoption site (see link at bottom of page for directions) on Saturdays between 1 and 3 PM or signup online.
 You must reserve a place in person and pay for the service in advance (or give proof of address in advance for free services).
 We can no longer accept payment on the day of the spay/ neuter trip.
-If you have questions about the date or details, call (877) ARF-JCNC, or email spay (at) a-r-f.org.
+If you have questions about the date or details, call 877-ARF-JCNC [877-273-5262], or email kaleb (at) catman2.org or admin (at) arfhumane.org.
+Whenever possible, we update our Calendar to reflect these dates as soon as we know them.

 Those who reserve a spot but do not show up and do not notify ARF will forfeit their fee.
 If you must cancel, call.
 We will do everything we can to accommodate your pet on our next trip.
 Your pet will need to travel in a hard plastic carrier or crate (not a wire cage, and not a cloth carrier).
 If you do not have one, we have crates available on spay/ neuter day.
 If you need to take one home before hand, you must pay a deposit.
 As soon as the cleaned crate is returned, you will receive the crate deposit back.